Tyger375/Interpreter/README.md

 var input = in()
 var type = type(input)
 ```
-"Type" function allows you to get the type of a variable. <br>
+"Type" function allows you to get the type of variable. <br>

 ### If statement